debevoise/Splat/README.md

 ## Backend

 We implemented Splat with a Mongo database and a Node.js / Express.js backend.
+On its initial load, Splat makes multiple Axios calls to the Mongo database to retrieve the Theme and Preset indexes and requests more explicit information on Theme or Preset select.

 Sample model: